s4ysolutions/s4ysolutions.github.io/_posts/2025-04-14-flutter-view-model.markdown

 add the services to the context down to the hierarchy of the widgets started from the `ViewModelWidget` instance.

-Here the 3rd use: locally scoped services - no app lifetime services anymore.
+Here the 3rd use: locally scoped services - no app lifetime singletons anymore.

 ## Special case: streamed data